GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 10, 2018-B JMJ  Block field elements can be positioned at an angle.
+Blocks were positioned as axis-aligned rectangles.
+Now they can be positioned at any angle.
+However, the input format (`files.txt`) doesn't support specifying an angle, so it is hardcoded at 45 degrees for now.

 ## October 10, 2018-B JMJ  Added "fat_black_tape" and renamed other tapes
 Here's a sample of the new format for `field.txt`: